 - Mirth Connect: Provides the tools for testing, monitoring, developing, and deploying interfaces.
 Mirth Connect is specifically designed for the integration of HL7 messages.

-- Mirth Results: Is an open-source clinical data repository that can aggregate and organize clinical information from many sources.
+- Mirth Results: Is an open-source clinical data repository that can aggregate and organize clinical information between many sources.

 Mirth supported Healthcare data standards: